leiaaderrick/pdsnd_github/README.md

 This project analyzes bike-sharing data from three major cities in the US.

 ### Files used

 bikeshare.py
 washington.xlsx
 new_york_city.xlsx
 chicago.xlsx

 ### Credits
-Project is part of Udacity Data Science Nanodegree program https://www.Udacity.com.
+This project is part of Udacity Data Science Nanodegree program https://www.Udacity.com.